 Theory: I think it is misleading to say that CC models are ad hoc.
 Theory is used to choose the left hand side and right hand side variables in the stochastic equations.
 Theory is not used in as restricted a way as it is for DSGE models, but it does guide the specification of the equations.
 The specifications can be microfounded.
 Also, regarding Wren-Lewis's observation about macro becoming less empirical, for CC models all the stochastic equations are estimated---usually 2SLS.
 There is no calibration, and the data are allowed to speak.

 What does this imply about the best course for future research?
 I don't get a sense from the blog discussions that either the DSGE methodology or the VAR methodology is the way to go.
 Of course, no one seems to like the CC methodology either, but, as I argue above, I think it has been dismissed too easily.
-I have three recent methodological papers arguing for its use: Has Macro Progressed?, Reflections on Macroeconometric Modeling, and Information Limits of Aggregate Data.
+I have three recent methodological papers arguing for its use: Has Macro Progressed?, Reflections on Macroeconometric Modeling, and A Mini Version of the US Model.
 I also show in Household Wealth and Macroeconomic Activity: 2008--2013 that CC models can be used to examine a number of important questions about the 2008--2009 recession, questions that are hard to answer using DSGE or VAR models.

 So my suggestion for future macro research is not more bells and whistles on DSGE models, but work specifying and estimating stochastic equations in the CC tradition.
 Alternative theories can be tested and hopefully progress can be made on building models that explain the data well.
 We have much more data now and better techniques than we did in 1978, and we should be able to make progress and bring macroeconomics back to it empirical roots.

-For those who want more detail, I have gathered all of my research in macro in one place: Macroeconometric Modeling, November 11, 2013.
+For those who want more detail, I have gathered all of my research in macro in one place: Macroeconometric Modeling: 2018.